vrchatapi/vrchatapi.github.io/AvatarAPI/GetByID.md

-unitySortNumber | int | the version as number assetVersion | int | the version of the asset platform | string | the platform of the asset created_at | str | the date & time the asset was create
+unitySortNumber | int | the version as number assetVersion | int | the version of the asset platform | string | the platform of the asset created_at | str | the date & time the asset was created